kottans/mock-repo/README.md

 By the way, creating issues is fun too!

----
-## Hi kottans, my name is Andrii.
-I'm late, but I hope, I'll can study with you!
-All the best!
-___
-## Hi everyone!!!

-My name Aleksandr and i start my way in Frontend development (i have little expirience).

 I have repo with my web first web-site in another account keep the link: [My repo](https://shalind0r.github.io/swd/index.html)